 The city is in lockdown.
 We’re only allowed to leave our homes to do groceries, walk the dog and visit dependents.
 The beaches and parks are closed.
 Cultural and sports events have been canceled.
 Non-urgent medical appointments have been postponed.
 Supermarkets require the use of plastic gloves, which they hand out for free, and cashiers insist you take the receipt in case you are stopped by police and need to prove you only went out for food.
 (Something I haven’t seen happen.)

 In addition to supermarkets, banks, pharmacies, pet and tobacco stores are allowed to open.
-So are newsstands, but the ones in my neighborhood have all shuttered.
+So are newsstands, but the ones in my neighborhood have shuttered.
 Bars, cinemas and retailers are closed.
 So are tourist attractions, including the Sagrada Família and Casa Batlló.
 The latter has added a decent virtual tour to its website.

 As recently as a week ago, the streets were full of life, with people shopping or having lunch or dinner outside in one of the city’s many cafés and restaurants.
 All that is gone.
-Some restaurants still do delivery and takeout.
+Some restaurants offer delivery and takeout.
 Most are closed.
 The mail still works.
 But the streets are deserted.